Have you ever uttered these words?

-A high percentage of same-day cancellations and no-shows can also affect your bottom line and make it difficult to know when to hire new staff.
+A high percentage of same-day cancellations and no-shows also affect your bottom line and make it difficult to know when to hire new staff.
 Do you have a high rate of same-day cancellations and/or no-shows?
 Or inconsistent patient arrivals?
-If this applies to you, then read on and I’ll provide suggestions you can use to take control.
+If this applies to you, read on.
+I’ll provide suggestions you can use to take control of your cancellations.

 Same-day cancellations and no-shows are disruptive to your practice as well as the lives of your patients.

-When someone calls to cancel on the day of their appointment, they prevent other patients from getting the care they need so now, 2 people go without getting care: the patient who cancelled without the required notice and another patient who would’ve taken that appointment if it was available sooner.
-On top of that, you’re paying staff who don’t have someone to treat.
+When someone calls to cancel on the day of their appointment, they prevent other patients from getting the care they need.
+So now, two people go without getting care: the patient who cancelled without the required notice, and another patient who would’ve taken that appointment if it was available sooner.
+On top of that, you’re paying staff members who don’t have anyone to treat.

 Sign up for a Discovery Call today and train your team for success!

 Same-day cancellations and no-shows don’t just affect patient care, they cause more confusion in your front end and also increase their workload on any given day.

 When your daily CX/NS rate is high, your front-end team has to hustle to find refills that pull them away from critical day-to-day tasks and keep them focused on today’s problem instead of tomorrow’s schedule.